futuredapp/GraphQLAPIKit/README.md

 }
 ```
 #### 3. Add schema file
-Add GraphQL JSON schema to `GraphQLAPI` folder and name it `schema.json`.
+Add GraphQL JSON schema to the `GraphQLAPI` folder and name it `schema.json`.

 #### 4. Add Queries And Mutations Folders
 Add `Queries` and `Mutations` folders to `GraphQLAPI` folder.